Kise stable

-Kise stable (木瀬部屋, Kise-beya), also known as Kimura Sehei stable, was a heya or stable of sumo wrestlers, part of the Tatsunami ichimon or affiliated group of stables.
+The Kise stable (木瀬部屋, Kise-beya), also known as Kimura Sehei stable, was a stable of the Tatsunami group from 1958 to 2000.

 History

 The original Kise stable (which had no connection to the current incarnation founded by the former Higonoumi) was led by the chief referee Kimura Shōnosuke and several other referees also took charge of it (a practice no longer permitted).
-Its ninth master was however a former wrestler, former maegashira Katsuragawa, who re–established the stable in 1958.
-He resigned voluntarily from the Sumo Association in 1967 and his son-in-law, maegashira Kiyonomori retired from active competition and took over from him.
+Its ninth master was however a former wrestler, Katsuragawa, who re–established the stable in 1958.
+He resigned voluntarily from the Sumo Association in 1967 and his son-in-law, Kiyonomori retired from active competition and took over from him.
 It was the only stable to allow amateurs as well as professionals to train in it, and it was also open to practitioners of other martial arts such as kendo.
-Kiyonomori led the stable until he reached the mandatory retirement age in 2000, at which point the stable folded, having produced no sekitori since the early 1980s.
+Kiyonomori led the stable until he reached the mandatory retirement age in 2000, at which point the stable folded, having produced no since the early 1980s.